Ji-Hwan Bae Preview, Player Props: Pirates vs. Marlins

-The Pittsburgh Pirates, including Ji-Hwan Bae (.263 slugging percentage in past 10 games, including zero homers), battle starter Edward Cabrera and the Miami Marlins at PNC Park, Friday at 6:35 PM ET.
+On Saturday, Ji-Hwan Bae (.263 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates play the Miami Marlins, whose starting pitcher will be JT Chargois.
+First pitch is at 6:35 PM ET.

 Sportsbook Promo Codes